espejoserna/espejoserna/content/courses/philandfilm/_index.md

 Is  morality objetive?
 What are the virtues and vices of critical thinking?
 What are the risks of moral thoughtlessness?

-(Probable films: Memento, They live, The act of killing, the Network, 12 angry men )
+(Probable films: Memento, They live, The act of killing, The Network, 12 angry men)

 (*5 weeks*)
 ![](/courses/hfc/_index_files/borde.jpg)